blognami/blognami/packages/pinstripejs.com/lib/views/api/services/database.md

     }
 };

+// Note: Tables are automatically created when the first column is added
 // In most other cases, use direct table access:
 // const posts = this.database.posts; // Preferred for normal operations
 ```